In this activity, students work in small groups and come up with their own classification system for a number of marine organisms.

 By the end of this activity, students should be able to:

 - explain what general classification is and why it’s important

 - experience devising and revising their own classification system

 - better understand why scientists do not always agree and why species may be reclassified as new information comes to light.

 Scientific knowledge may change with the discovery of new techniques and new information.
 Scientists commonly debate new information, arrive at new understandings, and as a result, the classification of organisms can change.
 For example, recent developments in DNA technologies have resulted in the reclassification of some species.

 Download the Word file (see link below) for:

 - introduction/background notes

 - organism information.

-I use the Develop a classification system activity in both year 9 and year 12.
+I [used this] activity in both year 9 and year 12.
 I use it to get students observing and making decisions about grouping.
 It also helps them to understand that there is more than one way to classify things and different systems could be used in different situations.
 I then use it to introduce the idea of the 5 kingdom classification system, keys, etc.